Inauguration fashion: Purple, pearls, American designers

 15 of15 Lady Gaga sings the National Anthem during the 59th Presidential Inauguration at the U.S. Capitol for President-elect Joe Biden in Washington, Wednesday, Jan.
 20, 2021.
 Former Vice President Mike Pence is on left.
 (Kevin Dietsch/Pool Photo via AP) Kevin Dietsch/AP Show More Show Less

-Joe Biden and Kamala Harris showcased American designers at their inauguration Wednesday, and Harris gave a nod to women's suffrage and Shirley Chisholm in pearls and purple.
+Joe Biden and Kamala Harris showcased American designers at their inauguration Wednesday, and Harris gave a nod to women's suffrage, Shirley Chisholm and her beloved sorority in pearls and purple.

 Michelle Obama, Hillary Clinton and Laura Bush also donned hues of purple.
 Harris has cited Chisholm, a Democrat from New York, as an inspiration for her career.
 Chisholm was the first Black woman elected to Congress and the first Black major-party candidate to run for U.S. president.